 Grants and donations from angel investors can offset these costs, but it’s important to consider what you’ll need to pay and what you can reasonably afford.
 Also, factoring accounts receivables is a way to get instant funding from work that was already completed, but this source of funding comes with a fee.
 Remember to consider not just business expenses, but your own cost of living and personal financial obligations.

 When you start your own company, you can count on working 60- to 80-hour weeks for at least the next two years.
 Vacation time may also be put on the back-burner for the foreseeable future.
 Can you afford that time?
 Do you even want to?
-Have lengthy talks with your loved ones to decide whether it’s the right time to sacrifice your personal life to fulfil your business dreams.
+Have lengthy talks with your loved ones to decide whether it’s the right time to sacrifice your personal life to fulfill your business dreams.

 The statistics can make opening a business seem daunting, but with the right preparation you can beat the odds.